-To take your lesson plans to A Whole New Altitude, contact us to arrange a tour of the airport or the Greater Fort Wayne Aviation Museum.
-Young or old, museum visitors will enjoy learning about our region’s contribution to the history of flight.
+To take your lesson plans to A Whole New Altitude, contact us to arrange a tour of the airport.

 A tremendous amount of aviation education activities are available on the internet.
 The following websites represent just a few sites that teachers may find of interest: